withastro/astro/packages/integrations/cloudflare/README.md

 }
 ```

+## Headers, Redirects and function invocation routes

+Cloudflare has support for adding custom [headers](https://developers.cloudflare.com/pages/platform/headers/), configuring static [redirects](https://developers.cloudflare.com/pages/platform/redirects/) and defining which routes should [invoke functions](https://developers.cloudflare.com/pages/platform/functions/function-invocation-routes/).
+This is handled via the special files called _headers, _redirects and _routes.json which can be placed in the `public` folder to take effect.

+The _routes.json file is generated during build to prevent a function invocation on assets paths.
+This will be overwritten when a custom _routes.json is provided.
+If that is the case the static files will still be served, but the request will go through a function invocation and will count against the request limits of your Cloudflare plan.

 ## Troubleshooting

 For help, check out the `#support` channel on [Discord](https://astro.build/chat).
 Our friendly Support Squad members are here to help!